-- " Downward pressure on S-Finanzgruppe's CFR could originate from pressure on its BCA, driven, for instance, by a weakening in profitability, a reduction of its capitalization, or a deterioration in S-Finanzgruppe's funding and liquidity situation. - " A support scenario for a number of member banks, in which necessary funds significantly compress the sector's overall capitalisation, could exert downward pressure on the rating.
+- " Downward pressure on S-Finanzgruppe's CFR could originate from pressure on its BCA, in particular if the funding and liquidity situation of the S-Finanzgruppe weakens. - " A support scenario for a number of member banks, in which necessary funds significantly compress the sector's overall capitalisation, could exert downward pressure on the rating.
 Additionally, a deterioration in Germany's Macro Profile could lead to downward rating pressure.